andrewwhitehead/anoncreds-w3c-mapping/README.md

 To run the scripts directly, use:

-- `python credential_to_w3c.py <input file> [>output.json]`
+- `python credential_to_w3c.py <input file> [> output.json]`
-- `python presentation_to_w3c_vc.py <input file> [>output.json]`
-- `python presentation_to_w3c_vp.py <input file> [>output.json]`
+- `python presentation_to_w3c_vp.py <input file> [> output.json]`

 ## Notes

-- There are two `presentation` converters, one producing a W3C Data Model VC, and the other a W3C Data Model VP.
-We're still debating what is the right way to go with what an AnonCreds Presentation should be in W3C format.
-- There is no JSON-LD context created for the actual attributes of the AnonCreds schema from which the VC is derived, as without changing AnonCreds, there is not a way for the Issuer to say where the context can be found.
-Of course, we could change that and give the issuer a way to do that, or we could auto-generate a compliant, inline JSON-LD context.
+- Attributes are encoded as name-value pairs.
+This bypasses the need to define a custom JSON-LD contexts for each credential schema, as without changing AnonCreds, there is not a way for the Issuer to say where the context can be found.
-- The converter is not including the `encoded` values of the AnonCreds verifiable credential attributes in the W3C formats, putting using instead a flag `"encoding": "auto",`, and using converting `raw` to `encoded` data on the fly.
+- The converter is not including the `encoded` values of the AnonCreds verifiable credential attributes in the W3C formats, using instead a flag `"encoding": "auto",`, and converting `raw` to `encoded` data on the fly.
 The encoder matches [Aries RFC 0592 Indy Attachments section on Encoding Claims](https://github.com/hyperledger/aries-rfcs/tree/main/features/0592-indy-attachments#encoding-claims).